 Bruce is passionate about the relevance of Jesus’ message for a world that is hurting so much from injustice and division, environmental irresponsibility and lack of comprehension of the way God calls us to be.

-From the Minister’s Desk 19th October 2017
+From the Minister’s Desk, 25th December 2017

 Jesus was born and laid down in an improvised cradle made of a manger, so Merry Christmas to all people on the move; the refugees, the homeless, the anxious, the displaced, the worried, the insecure, the homeless.